Investments appraisal – Payback, NPV and IRR

 If the NPV is negative, the project is not a good one.
 It will ultimately drain cash from the business.
 However, if it’s positive, the project should be accepted.
 The larger the positive number, the greater the benefit to the company.

 Now, you might be wondering about the discount rate.
 The discount rate will be company-specific as it’s related to how the company gets its funds.
 It’s the rate of return that the investors expect or the cost of borrowing money.
 If shareholders expect a 12% return, that is the discount rate the company will use to calculate NPV.
-If the firm pays 4% interest on its debt, then it may use that figure as the discount rate.
-Typically the CFO’s office sets the rate.
+If the firm pays 4% interest on its debt, it may use that figure as the discount rate.
+Typically, the CFO’s office sets the rate.

 What are some common mistakes that people make?

-What is internal rate of return?
+What is the internal rate of return?

 How is it calculated?